Dr Sarah True

 Reason for joining the BGS Trainee’s Council

-I initially joined the BGS trainees council in 2020 as the representative for education and training with the aims of advocating for trainees when training had been impacted by covid-19 and also as we navigated the roll out of a new curriculum.
+I initially joined the BGS Trainees Council in 2020 as the representative for education and training with the aims of advocating for trainees when training had been impacted by covid-19 and also as we navigated the roll out of a new curriculum.
 As my term came to an end there was an opportunity to join the newly formed workforce committee as a trainee representative and this felt like a natural step to be the trainee voice in a new space.

 Why trainees should get involved with the committee